Pimmz/Home-Energy-Saving-Store/README.md

 ![Error](documentation/readme_images/error.png)

 - 400 Bad Request - Oh No!
 Looks like you made a bad request.
-- 403 Page Forbidden - Sorry thats a Forbidden request.
+- 403 Page Forbidden - Sorry that's a Forbidden request.
-- 404 Page Not Found - Sorry! that page is Not Found.
+- 404 Page Not Found - Sorry!
+That page is Not Found.
 - 500 Server Error - Oh No!
-Sorry theres a Server Error
+Sorry there a Server Error

 ### Future Features

 The following user stories were scoped out of the project due to skill level It is intended that these user stories will be implemented at a later date when I have the sufficient skills to complete them.

 - For a user to be able to track where my delivery is so i know what time it will be arriving.
-- Created fix for known bug if the user some how found out the order number of another user they could force the url to access their information.
+- Create a fix for a known bug if the user somehow found out the order number of another user they could force the URL to access their information.

 ## Tools & Technologies Used